Protocol Wars: Datagrams vs virtual circuits

-In 1974, Rémi Després introduced the term "virtual circuit" to describe the concept that would later be used in X.25.
-Virtual circuits emulate physical circuits, which are well understood in the telecoms industry and mimics the operation of their equipment.
+Rémi Després started work in 1971, at the CNET (the research center of the French PTT), on the development of an experimental packet switching network, later known as RCP.
+Its purpose was to put into operation a prototype packet switching service to be offered on a future public data network.
+Després simplified and improved on the virtual call approach, introducing the concept of "graceful saturated operation" in 1972.
+He coined the term "virtual circuit" and validated the concepts on the RCP network.
 Once set up, the data packets do not have to contain any routing information, which can simplify the packet structure and improve channel efficiency.
-The routers are also faster as the route setup is only done once, from then on packets are simply forwarded down the existing link.
+The routers are also faster as the route setup is only done once; from then on, packets are simply forwarded down the existing link.
 One downside is that the equipment has to be more complex as the routing information has to be stored for the length of the connection.
 Another disadvantage is that the virtual connection may take some time to set up end-to-end, and for small messages, this time may be significant.